isomerpages/psd-corp/_about-public-service-division/Mission, Vision and Values.md

 ### Building Future-Ready Organisations

 We build capabilities at individual, team and organisational levels to directly address work challenges that public officers will face, and enable the Public Service to be ready for the future.
-Examples include putting in place individual development plans; and building engineering and service delivery capabilities.
+Examples include putting in place individual development plans; and building service delivery capabilities.

 [**FIND OUT MORE**](/transformation)